pablobernabeu/website-files/content/home/teaching.md

 | **2018–19** | Understanding psychology (101) — Seminars and essay marking |
 |             | Investigating psychology: Analysis (102) using SPSS — Labs |

+In addition, I was a representative for graduate teaching assistants in my department for a year.

-Besides this experience, I have a [Carpentries Instructor certificate](https://carpentries.org/become-instructor/), I have run several [workshops and presentations](https://pablobernabeu.github.io/#workshops), and earlier I [taught English to secondary-education students in Spain](/#other-work), and [Spanish to adults in Lithuania](/#BA-degree).
+I am also a [Certified Carpentries Instructor](https://carpentries.org/become-instructor/) and I have run several [workshops on data analysis using R](https://pablobernabeu.github.io/#workshops).
+Earlier in my career, I [taught English to secondary-education students in Spain](/#other-work), and [Spanish to adults in Lithuania](/#BA-degree).